nventive/web-react-skeleton/doc/ReactStandards.md

 - Functions that aren't React components should be camel case: `onChange` not `OnChange`

-## Enums

-- Don't start enum names with E, only auto-defined API enums should be named this way

 ## Labels

 - Labels should always be passed between components as the translated value